Vyom-Jain1/CodeMentor--AI/README.md

 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

-## 📝 License
+## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the LICENSE file for details.

-## 🙏 Acknowledgments
+## Acknowledgments

-- [Material-UI](https://mui.com/) for the beautiful UI components
-- [Monaco Editor](https://microsoft.github.io/monaco-editor/) for the code editor
+- Ollama for providing the AI capabilities
-- [Hugging Face](https://huggingface.co/) for the AI capabilities
+- Material-UI for the component library
-- All contributors who have helped this project grow
+- All contributors who have helped shape this project

-## 📞 Support

-For support, email support@codementor.ai or join our Discord server.